game-difficulty/2048EndgameTablebase/src/help.md

  | Search | free12w-2k     | free11w-2k | 4442f-2k | free11w-512  |
  |--------|----------------|------------|----------|--------------|
  | 26.49% | 13.38%         | 1.41%      | 51.50%   | 7.22%        |

+## 7.4 General AI

+After version 8.0, the AI can utilize any calculated tables.
+However, it currently does not adjust its strategy based on available table combinations, so it can hardly leverage t tables & snake tables.
+Recommended tables include free10w-512 (or L3-512), 4431-512, etc.

 ---